shre-db/DreamScape-Cakery/README.md

-# Dreamscape-Cakery-
+# DreamScape Cakery
-Analytics and optimization project of a cakery called Dreamscape.
+Analytics and optimization project of a cakery called DreamScape.